JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 One thing you'll notice is the casing of `basic_query` in rust was changed to `basicQuery` in JS.

+### Allowed values

+When exposing a function with the napi macro you are limited into what types are supported in the arguments/returns types.
+The function doc page lists then [here](https://napi.rs/docs/concepts/function#arguments).
+The TLDR is most "primitive" rust types are supported and any struct you add the `#[napi]` macro too.
+This could cause issues with third party libraries, so you may need to make your own wrapper types to pass them between rust and node.

 ### Exposing Classes

 While the above works its obviously very restrictive and crappy rust, so let's expose a wrapper around `sql_jr_execution::Execution`, so the node side can run arbitrary queries + track state.